-The NOW TV Stick is a smart stick which is plugged into your TV via the HDMI port.
+The NOW TV Smart Stick is a streaming stick which is plugged into your TV via the HDMI port.
 It is a light, portable device which can be easily transported and means you watch all the programs from your NOW TV passes (explained below) and access apps on any TV screen.

 The NOW TV Smart stick also has HD and comes with voice search, meaning you say goodbye to long-winded typing via the number buttons on your remote.

 Read more in our NOW TV Stick review.

 NOW TV passes give you access to various genres of programs, for instance Entertainment, Movies and Sport.
 The passes are available for set lengths of time, typically one month, and incorporate a huge range of channels from the likes of Sky, HBO and hayu.
 We explain more about these in our NOW TV guide.